Skip to main content

 Postgraduate Students

 Clíodhna graduated with a BSc (Hons) in Biomedical Science (Physiology) from the National University of Ireland, Galway, in 2022.
-Shortly after graduating, she began working as a research assistant in Cancer Research @UCC, where she works under the guidance of Prof. Mary Cahill on the BCNI Biobanking project.
+Shortly after graduating, she began working as a research assistant in Cancer Research @UCC, where she worked under the guidance of Prof. Mary Cahill on the BCNI Biobanking project.
 The BCNI (Blood Cancer Network Ireland) Biobank at UCC is dedicated to the collection, processing, and storage of samples from patients with haematological malignancies, following informed consent.

 Project